COMMISSIONS

 3. Reference Photography

 Strong reference material is essential for a successful portrait.
 In many cases, I create my own reference photographs rather than relying solely on existing images.
-This allows me to control lighting, pose, and overall cohesion so the final painting feels intentional rather than pieced together.
+This allows me to control lighting, pose, and give the piece a cohesive look.

 When appropriate, reference photography may take place in my Marietta, GA studio in a relaxed, guided setting.
 Clients are never expected to know how to pose or prepare.
 I will provide direction throughout and focus on capturing natural expression and movement.